 This is the current world of pilot-controlled remote robotics, used to complete important tasks in environments that are too costly and/or dangerous for humans.

-Fixing pumps and maintaining equipment at 1000 feet below sea level.
+Fixing pumps and maintaining equipment at thousands of feet below sea level.
 Setting up data-gathering equipment in space.
 Cleaning up nuclear waste.
-Critical tasks and the cost of a mis-step can often be tens or hundreds of thousands of dollars or more.
+Critical tasks and the cost of a control error can often be tens or hundreds of thousands of dollars or more.

 Currently there are thousands of dumb robots with no brains and the humans who control them are stripped of their senses due to technology limitations.

 Remotely Operated Vehicle (ROV) pilots operating in deep and dark waters perform tasks faster and more efficiently while simultaneously reducing downtime and cost with Olis' variable levels of autonomy.

 Robots have taken over difficult, dangerous and repetitive physical tasks in the factory, now it's time to improve worker safety, comfort and processes outside the factory.

 The commercialization of space is real and happening now.
 New robotics capabilities will be critical to service and maintain orbital research and manufacturing, as well as human-occupied space habitats.